Au Chun-wah

 Ray-Joshua Au Chun-wah (區鎮樺, 1 October 1980 - 17 March 2024) was a member of the Tai Po Central constituency of the Tai Po District Council in Hong Kong, and formerly member of the Kwong Fuk and Plover Wu constituency of the Tai Po District Council in Hong Kong.
 He was a member of The Frontier, the Democratic Party, and the District Government Alliance vice-convener.
-He has assisted Legislative Council member Emily Lau in her district work in Tai Po District on many occasions.
-He has served as a member of the Frontline Executive Committee, Vice Chairman of the New Territories East Branch of the Democratic Party, and Secretary of the Mutual Aid Committee of Kwong Chi House in Kwong Fuk Estate in Tai Po.

 Au died on 17 March 2024.